It’s “A Sunny Place for Shady People”

 The hotels in Nice are quite expensive

 Particularly if you stay on the Promenade des Anglais that faces the stunning Mediterranean Sea.
 The same goes if you come in high season.
 BUT, your wallet is safe on the Cote d’Azur if you book your travels from late September to the end of April.
 Then you’ll find the best deals on otherwise unaffordable hotels.
-The weather in late fall and early spring will pleasant and sunny.
+The weather in late fall and early spring will be pleasant and sunny.
 You can enjoy the city with fewer tourists.
 We locals love this time of year because we can easily get into our favorite restaurants without making reservations and the staff are more relaxed.
 We have our town back.

 New Years, Carnival and Easter timeframes will still be busy times, but if you book well in advance, you’ll still find good deals versus waiting last minute.
 And there are a variety of good options the more you move away from the Mediterranean and into town.
 There are reasonably-priced 3*Hotels that won’t break the bank any time of year.
 You can also find a variety of Airbnb options allowing you to experience the charm of living in Nice like a local.
 But it will be dangerous if you don’t plan ahead to get the best deals to visit Nice and the Cote d’Azur.